-HY 5315 Great Ideas, Authors, and Writings: Historical Investigations perspective using primary texts in whole and excerpts.
+HY 5315 Great Ideas, Authors, and Writings: Historical Investigations

+This course examines select historical works from a philosophical and historical perspective using primary texts in whole and excerpts.
 Readings may include, but not necessarily be limited to Old Testament (Joshua-Esther), Herodotus's Histories, Thucydides's The History of the Peloponnesian War, Plutarch's Lives, Tacitus's Annals, Acts, Huizinga's Waning of the Middle Ages, and Dawson's Dynamics of World History.